postgresml/postgresml/pgml-docs/docs/user_guides/training/preprocessing.md

     "clouds": {"encode": "one_hot" }
 }
 ```
+!!! note
+    All one-hot encoded data is scaled from 0-1 by definition, and will not be further scaled, unlike the other encodings which are scaled.

 ### `ordinal` encoding
 Some categorical variables have a natural ordering, like months of the year, or days of the week that can be effectively treated as a discrete quantitative variable.
 You may set the order of your categorical values, by passing an exhaustive ordered array. e.g.